remorses/akarso/README.md

 -   Troubleshoot why their SSO integration is not working (there are 100 reasons why it could not work)
 -   Spend hours of support trying to fix their SSO integration, going back and forth

-Using Akarso instead you can add a button `Setup SSO` in your application that redirects to the Akarso admin portal where your users can setup SSO in a few clicks.
+By instead using Akarso you can just add a button `Setup SSO` in your application that redirects to the Akarso Admin Portal where your users can setup SSO in a few clicks.

 Akarso will guide the user thorough the whole process and will collect the required information to setup SSO in Supabase.